Canadadry/pml/readme.md

  - `height` : height of the rectangle must be a float value in millimeter
  - `color` : color of the rectangle must be an rgb hexavalue ex : `#ffaabb`

+ `Image` properties :

+ - `x` : left coordinate must be a float value in millimeter absolute position in the `Page`
+ - `y` : left coordinate must be a float value in millimeter absolute position in the `Page`
+ - `width` : width of the image must be a float value in millimeter
+ - `height` : height of the image must be a float value in millimeter (if zero it will keep image aspect ratio)
+ - `file` : full path from working dir to image file

  `Text` properties :